 We will request information such as the client’s income, savings accounts, pensions, any property they own, any investments and outgoings.
 This information is kept strictly confidential and used in the assessment to construct the questions asked and verify the answers given.
 They are also used to provide information to the client virtually during the assessment if they are unsure of any details.

 Contact us and we will provide you with a copy of our bespoke referral form, which we will happily talk through with you.

-The assessment will be very discursive and will take place in the comfort of the client’s home.
+The assessment will take place via video link through the use of a smartphone, tablet, laptop or computer with webcam.
+This can take place at the client’s home or at a location where they are comfortable.
 When looking at Property and Financial Affairs Capacity Assessments there are questions covering areas such as savings, bank accounts and property.
 They will also involve questions regarding the practical side of finance such as paying bills, budgeting and using bank accounts.